SkylineCommunications/dataminer-docs/connector-help/connector_help/Juniper Networks EX4300.md

 ### Interfaces Page

 This page contains the Interface Table.
-It also provides the option to choose the naming format used to identify interface in all 4 tables, including those that are accessible via the pagebuttons.The Interface poll table provides the option to enbale or disable polling for each interface.
+It also provides the option to choose the naming format used to identify interface in all 4 tables, including those that are accessible via the pagebuttons.
+The Interface poll table provides the option to enbale or disable polling for each interface.

 ### IP Page